 Given the breadth of functionality, textacy depends on a number of other Python packages.
-Most of these are typical components in the PyData stack, but a few are certainly more niche.
+Most of these are common components in the PyData stack (numpy, scikit-learn, etc.), but a few are more niche.
 One heavy dependency has been made optional.

-Specifically: To use visualization functionality, you'll need matplotlib installed; you can do so via pip install textacy[viz] or pip install matplotlib.
+Specifically: To use visualization functionality in textacy.viz, you'll need to have matplotlib installed.
+You can do so via pip install textacy[viz] or pip install matplotlib.